xaviervia/redux-haiku/README.md

 Now for a quick disclaimer:

-> `getDiff` is not stable and works as expected under certain specific conditions.
-It's implementation is very likely to change.
+> `getDiff` is not stable and it only works as expected under certain specific conditions.
+Its implementation is very likely to change.

 Unlike `connect`, which is unlikely to change much in the future, `getDiff` is an experimental part of the API that is provided partially to illustrate the fact that there is nothing arcane about React's diff'ing feature and that you and anyone you know can implement their own diff'ing if need so.
 It's important to note then that `getDiff` has a couple of short comings that are unlikely to be addressed in the near future, mainly because of inherent limitations of JavaScript as a programming language.